-Join Patrick Royal for an in-depth discussion in this video Setting up a Cloud account: Mac, part of Using Java to Program Google App Engine.
+Join Patrick Royal for an in-depth discussion in this video Setting up a Cloud account: Mac, part of Programming the Google App Engine with Java.

 - In this video we're going to set up a Cloud account on a Mac.
 You can start by navigating to the URL shown, or you could simply go to the Google App Engine homepage and choose Sign Up for a Cloud account.
 You'll need to login with your Google account or create one if you don't already have an account.
 This will take you to the Developers Console where you can get all of the tools you need for your first project.
 There are six steps that you need to complete to get you your first project set up.
 First you need the name of your project.
 I'll just call it Example.
 You also need to select the language, which is Java.